wireapp/wire-server/docs/developer/api-versioning.md

 # Introduction

-Since upgrades cannot happen instantaneously, we need release wire backends and wire client apps that work together accross releases.
+Since upgrades cannot happen instantaneously, we need to release wire backends and wire client apps that work together accross releases.

 In the past, we have made sure that the api is changed in a way that